bbrowaros/max_cube_domoticz/README.md

 Script will autodetect the idx numbers of devices used in domoticz and perform checks.

-##Make it constant running
+## Make it constant running

-I'm using a crontab to run this script every 1m:
+I'm using a crontab to run this script every 1m